From the World Heritage inscription for the Monasteries of Daphni, Hosios Loukas and Nea Moni of Chios:

 Although geographically distant from each other (Daphni is located in Attica, Greece, 11 km from Athens; Hossios Luckas in Phocis, 67 km from the capital, and Nea Moni in the centre of the island of Chios), the three properties belong to the same typological series and share the same aesthetic characteristics.
 These three monasteries are outstanding examples of a type of construction characteristic of the middle period of Byzantine religious architecture.
 Nea Moni illustrates the simplest expression, an octagonal church with no added spaces.
 Hossios Luckas and Daphni are more complex: they have a central octagonal space surrounded by a series of bays that form a square.
 This more elaborate structure defines a hierarchy of volumes and functions and permits the implementation of an extensive iconographic and decorative plan.

-The Monastery of Daphni, located on the ancient sacred road from Athens to Eleusis, replaced a temple dedicated to Apollo Daphneios which had been destroyed in 396 AD.
+The Monastery of Daphni, located on the anciently sacred road from Athens to Eleusis, replaced a temple dedicated to Apollo Daphneios which had been destroyed in 396 AD.
 In the 5th century, a basilica was built adjoining a wall that had been restored and completed under the reign of Justinian (527-65).
 It formed a square enceinte, 97 m on a side; a large part of the north wall, originally 8 m high, survives.
 This first monastery, discovered through a series of archaeological remains, was abandoned during the Slav invasions in the 7th and 8th centuries.
 It was not until 1100, when the Byzantine Empire was at its apogee under Alexis I Comnenus, that it rose out of its ruins.
 The church was built at that time.
-It had a narthex, to which a two-storey exonarthex was added a short time later.
+It had a narthex, to which a two-story exonarthex was added a short time later.
 Other monastic buildings such as the refectory, cells and a well were built during the same building campaign and the church was sumptuously decorated with mosaics portraying the Dormition of the Virgin Mary.
 In 1205 the monastery was sacked by Frankish crusaders.
 In 1207 the Duke of Athens, Otho de la Roche, gave it to the Cistercians of the Abbey of Bellevaux.
 They built a cloister and remodeled the exonarthex and the enceinte wall but without altering the mosaics.
-Daphni was returned to Orthodox monks after Athens was taken by the Ottoman sultan Mehmet II in 1458.
+Daphni was returned to Orthodox monks after Athens was taken by the Ottoman Sultan Mehmet II in 1458.
 Deconsecrated in 1821, the monastery has been undergoing restoration work since 1888.

 The Monastery of Hossios Luckas is 37 km from Delphi on the western slope of the Helicon: here a hermit named Lukas the Stiriote made his home in 946 among the ruins of a temple dedicated to Demeter.
 The holy man died in 953.
 A work on his life mentions a primitive church dedicated to St Barbara.
 In the latter half of the 10th century, construction on another church for pilgrims was begun.
 The topography of the vast polygonal enclosure of the monastery, which extends haphazardly on an east-west axis, still bears traces of successive additions and testifies to the enduring success of the cult to St Luke of Phocis.
 The immense central volume of the dome, 9 m in diameter, which rests on a drum pierced with sixteen windows, is supported on three sides by groin-vaulted bays.
 The bema and the apse define the cross-in-square plan of the church, which is one of the most perfect creations of Byzantine architecture.
 The church is filled with iconographic treasures of a magnitude and coherence rarely equaled.
 Its complex, compartmentalized plan is unified into a harmonious and luxurious whole by the rich decor of mosaics, frescoes, and marble slabs.